synsense/snn-workshop-amld-2020/Readme.md

 1. Go to Google CoLab: https://colab.research.google.com/
 2. File | Open notebook…
 3. Choose the "GitHub" tab
-4. In the search field, enter "ai-cortex"
+4. In the search field, enter "synsense"
-5. Choose the repository "ai-cortex/snn-workshop-amld-2020"
+5. Choose the repository "synsense/snn-workshop-amld-2020"
 6. The list of notebooks should populate automatically
 7. Choose a notebook, and it will open a copy for you